-The production and characterization of this antibody have been described in a peer-reviewed publication (Roberts et al., 2020).
-E2814 recognized pathological tau structures in postmortem brain, including neurofibrillary tangles from AD and progressive supranuclear palsy and Pick bodies from Pick’s disease.
+The production and characterization of this antibody have been described in detail a peer-reviewed publication (Roberts et al., 2020).
+Originally discovered in the lab of Rohan de Silva at University College London, E2814 recognized pathological tau structures in postmortem brain, including neurofibrillary tangles from AD and progressive supranuclear palsy and Pick bodies from Pick’s disease.
 The antibody also recognized normal tau.
 E2814 inhibited tau aggregation in vitro and in cell-based aggregation assays.
 It modestly reduced the propagation of aggregated tau in mice injected with K18 P301L tau fibrils, a model of tau transmission.

 For trial details, see clinicaltrials.gov.

 Last Updated: 22 Apr 2021

 - MTBR-243 Tau: A Fluid Biomarker for Tangles Themselves?